vlcn-io/model/ts/packages/value/README.md

     throw new Error("oops!");
   });
 } catch (e) {
-  // will print: {some: 'data'}; since the transaction failed console.log(
+  // will print: "initial value" since the transaction failed console.log(
     "exceptions thrown from a transaction prevent the changes of that transaction from being committed", shared.get()